Best Restaurants In Dublin: The Search For A Good Meal

 I love a good chicken sandwich and sincerely believe the best chicken sandwich is at Howlin’ Rays in Los Angeles.
 With the bar set really high, I went to Crackbird in Dublin to see what they had to offer.

+Best restaurants in dublin.
 Around 1:30pm I walked into Crackbird and it was pretty empty.
 No staff was in the front to acknowledge the customer and provide a menu.
 I saw a menu on a table and started looking through it.
 There were a few customers in the back (I could hear them, but didn’t see them) but for the most part this place was empty…probably for a good reason.

 I ordered the fried chicken thigh sandwich combo.
 It included tomato soup.
-I also threw in a side of the “Best Prawn crackers,” long story short, they were not the best.
+I also threw in a side of the “Best Prawn crackers,” long story short, they were not the best. best restaurants in dublin.

 The tomato soup and “average” prawn crackers came out first.
 The soup was thick and salty.
 I took a scoop and there was this yellow cube in it.
 It looked like cheese to I bit right into it and realized it was butter.
 Damn.
 That should have been diluted into the soup.
 The prawn crackers were plentiful and very average.